oVirt/ovirt-site/source/feature/diskpermissions.html.md

 ##### Updated Roles

 VM Operator should be extended with permissions on Disk (attach/detach Disk, activate/deactivate Disk).
+Currently attach/detach is being executed as part of the UpdateVm action.

        Existing roles are Update by upgrade script.
        Extend `*`VdcObjectType`*` with Disk.